- 1Spain: An attractive country for investment

 There are interesting business opportunities for foreign investors in Spain in high value-added and strategic fields such as the ICT, renewable energy, biotechnology, environment, aerospace and automotive sectors, because of the attractive competitive environment.

-In addition, companies that set up business in Spain can gain access not only to the Spanish national market, an attractively large market (47 million consumers) with a high purchasing power, but also to the markets of the EMEA region (Europe, Middle East and North Africa), and Latin America, given its privileged geostrategic position, prestige and the strong presence of Spanish companies in these regions.
+In addition, companies that set up business in Spain can gain access not only to the Spanish national market, an attractively large market (over 47 million consumers) with a high purchasing power, but also to the markets of the EMEA region (Europe, Middle East and North Africa), and Latin America, given its privileged geostrategic position, prestige and the strong presence of Spanish companies in these regions.

-The main characteristics of our country are described in this chapter: demographics, political and territorial structure, economy and the foreign trade sector.
+The main characteristics of our country are described in this Chapter: demographics, political and territorial structure, economy and the foreign trade sector.